"So singular in each particular."

 The Beverley Taylor Sorenson Center for the Arts is an exciting new $35 million project that will include the Southern Utah Museum of Art, the Engelstad Shakespeare Theatre (a new outdoor space to replace the aging Adams Shakespearean Theatre), the Eileen and Allen Anes Studio Theatre, and new artistic and production facilities for the Festival, all on the same two-block area as the Randall L. Jones Theatre.
 Construction began in August 2014 and will be completed by January 2016.
 Big D Construction of Salt Lake City is the general contractor.

 The indoor, modern Randall L. Jones Theatre opened its first season June 23, 1989, offering classics of world drama.
-Its repertoire has spanned more than three centuries of playwrights and has included the classics of France, England, Norway, and the United States.
+Its repertoire has spanned more than three centuries of playwrights and has included the classics of Russia, France, England, Italy, Ireland, Norway, and the United States.

-The Utah Shakespeare Festival remains a total “experience” for its patrons, many of whom have been coming to every season for over forty years and now bring their children and grandchildren to the Festival.
-This feeling of partnership with the audience (which extends so far that the Festival even offers child care during the plays) is a trademark, inspiring patrons to speak of it as “their Festival.”
-Striving to satisfy our modern audience’s desires, the Festival works hard to remain accessible and to keep alive that bright and shining view first envisioned by Fred C. Adams over five decades ago.
+The feeling of partnership with the audience (which extends so far that the Festival even offers child care during the plays) is a trademark, inspiring patrons to speak of it as “their Festival.”
+Striving to satisfy our modern audience’s desires, the Festival works hard to keep alive that bright and shining view first envisioned by Fred C. Adams over five decades ago.

 The Utah Shakespeare Festival is a charter member of the Shakespeare Theatre Association (STA) and a constituent of Theatre Communications Group (TCG), the national organization for the American theatre.